Infinite presentations for fundamental groups of surfaces: Proof of Theorem

-\begin{rem} Loops $\alpha$, $\beta$ and $\gamma$ of the relation~(3) of Theorem~\ref{main-2} can be reduced to the form as shown in Figure~\ref{rel-3}.
+\begin{rem} Simple loops $\alpha$, $\beta$ and $\gamma$ of the relation~(3) in Theorem~\ref{main-2} can be reduced to the form as shown in Figure~\ref{rel-3}.
 In fact, we used only this reduced relation as the relation~(3), in the proof of Theorem~\ref{main-2}.
-We do not know whether the relation~(3) of Theorem~\ref{main-2} can be obtained from the relations~(1) and (2) of Theorem~\ref{main-2} or not.
+We do not know whether the relation~(3) in Theorem~\ref{main-2} can be obtained from the relations~(1) and (2) there or not.

 \end{rem}